dethos/django-cryptolock/README.rst

 Future releases might include other cryptocurrencies but for the being (until we reach some stability) all the focus will remain on BTC and XMR.

-**DISCLAIMER:** This package is on a early stage of development, It isn't meant to be used on production (in other words, only test projects for now).

 Documentation
 -------------